Call-me-Zak/Call-me-Zak/README.md

 - 👋 Hi, I’m @Call-me-Zak
-- 👀 I’m interested in programming
+- 👀 I’m working towards becoming a cybersecurity analyst
-- 🌱 I’m currently learning core programming concepts and how they mesh with different frameworks
+- 🌱 I know of the core concepts, tools and frameworks necessary for the job and am looking to expand further with projects
 - 💞️ I’m looking to collaborate on any project that helps me grow
 - 📫 How to reach me ...